-- A. Information on investments in mainland China: Please refer to Attachment 6. - B. For the three-month period ended 31 March 2022, the following significant transactions with the investee companies in China directly or indirectly through the third area and the relevant prices, payment terms and unrealized gains and losses: - (a)Purchase, ending balance of related payables and their weightings: Please refer to Attachment 3. - (b) Sales, the ending balance of related receivables and their weightings: Please refer to Attachment 3. - (c) The amount of property transactions and the amount of profits and losses: None. - (d)Ending balance of endorsements/guarantees or collateral provided and the purposes: None. - (e)The maximum balance, ending balance, interest rate range and total interest of the financial intermediation in current period: None. - (f)Transactions that have significant impact on the profit or loss of current period or the financial position: None. - iv.
+- A. Information on investments in mainland China: Please refer to Attachment 6. - B. From 1 January 2022 to 30 September 2022, the following significant transactions with the investee companies in China directly or indirectly through the third area and the relevant prices, payment terms and unrealized gains and losses: - (a) Purchase, ending balance of related payables and their weightings: Please refer to Attachment 3. - (b) Sales, the ending balance of related receivables and their weightings: Please refer to Attachment 3. - (c) The amount of property transactions and the amount of profits and losses: None. - (d) Ending balance of endorsements/guarantees or collateral provided and the purposes: None. - (e) The maximum balance, ending balance, interest rate range and total interest of the financial intermediation in current period: None. - (f) Transactions that have significant impact on the profit or loss of current period or the financial position: None. - iv.
 Information of major shareholders: Please refer to Attachment 8.